Email Signatures: The What, The Why, And The How

 3. Don’t Forget Your Email Signature CTA

-Ensure that your email signature is also clickable so that if the reader wants to engage with your email signature they can be directed to the content or complete a specific action.
-Add a CTA or link to your business email signature.
+Ensure that your email signature is also clickable.
+If the reader wants to engage with your email signature, make sure they can be directed to the content or complete a specific action.
+For example, add a CTA or link to your business email signature.

 4. Lastly, Use the Power of Visuals, and Don’t Go Over Four Lines

-It’s easy to overdo your email signature thinking that overloading your recipients with more contact information can help you get better leads.
-But the opposite is true when you apply it to a business setting.
+But more often than not, the opposite is true, especially if you apply it to a business setting.
 Take a look at this example:

-How to Create an Email Signature
+How To Create An Email Signature?

-Step 1: Use an Email Signature App
+Step 1: Use An Email Signature App

-If you don't have the time to create one from scratch, you can use free or paid apps that allow you to generate your personalized email signature.
+If you don't have the time to create an email signature from scratch, you can use free or paid apps that allow you to generate your personalized email signature.
 Here are some of our top picks:

 Gimmio makes countless fonts and styling options available for your marketing needs.
 It also allows you to add banners and social icons that can help you intensify customer engagement.

-Step 2: Choose a Template and Input Your Details
+Step 2: Choose A Template And Input Your Details

 Once you choose a free or paid email signature generator, find a template that directly speaks to your brand.